PanagiotisKotsorgios/PanagiotisKotsorgios/README.md

 -->

-> “A well-played game of chess is a sign of a gentleman. <br>&nbsp;
+> “A well-played game of chess is a sign of a gentleman.<br>
 >  A perfectly played one is a sign of a wasted life.”

 |     | **A** | **B** | **C** | **D** | **E** | **F** | **G** | **H** |